In this article:

-These nutrient-rich berries are renowned for their antioxidant properties, but they also exhibit a mild degree of antibacterial activity, which can be optimized for combating UTIs.
+These nutrient-rich berries are renowned for their antioxidant properties, but they also exhibit a mild degree of antibacterial and anti-inflammatory activity, which can be optimized for combating UTIs.
+(2)

 Cranberry juice contains concentrated amounts of proanthocyanidins (PACs), a class of polyphenolic compounds that may prevent the infection-causing bacteria from adhering to the urethral opening.

 Note: Cranberry juice is not recommended for people with a history of kidney stones.